triosnok/isi-planning-tool/README.md

 2. Set up a run/debug config
 3. Run the backend using either of these options

-   a) Starting `PlanningApplicationDevelopment`, this will also run required containers
+   a) Starting `PlanningApplicationDevelopment`, this will also run required containers using Testcontainers

    b) Starting `PlanningApplication`, with environment variables defined in a `.env` file in the backend folder, using [this reference](#environment-variables).
 This will also require you to start docker containers manually (`docker compose up -d`)

-   c) Running in CLI using Gradle (`./gradlew :apps:backend:bootRun`)
+   c) Running in CLI using Gradle (`./gradlew :apps:backend:bootRun`), this also requires you to start containers as described in b)

 4. Install PNPM dependencies (`pnpm install`)
 5. Start the frontend (`pnpm dev`)